 We believe in holding ourselves to high standards for sustainability and human rights practices and have taken efforts to drive sustainable practices through rigorous supply chain oversight.
 We monitor for practices that are not in line with our corporate vision and work to drive change.
-Our Vendor Code of Business Conduct and Ethics establishes the minimum standards that must be met by any vendor that does business with Clean Harbors regarding treatment of workers, supply chain practices, workplace safety, environmental impact and ethical business practices.
+We have established and published our Vendor Code of Business Conduct and Ethics covering treatment of workers, supply chain practices, workplace safety, environmental impact and ethical business practices.